abraunst/decycler/README.md

     # generate an N=78125, <k>=1.5 graph as in the paper
     python gnp.py 78125 3.5 1 > graph.txt
     # find a decycling set (use ./decycler to adjust parameters.
-If you have OMP working -jn would run in n threads)
+    # If you have OMP working, ./decycler -jn would run in n threads)
     ./decycler -o < graph.txt > seeds.txt
     # break the decycled graph into components of size <= 100
     cat graph.txt seeds.txt  | python treebreaker.py 100 > broken.txt